shyamkarla/guide-intro-to-angular/tutorial/16-debugging.md

 ## Debugging

+Debugging in Angular can be very difficult and frustrating.
+This section will give you the foundation you need to simplify the process.

 #### Stack Trace Function Names

 Angular uses a lot of anonymous functions in the call stack.
-When these throw an error, and believe me you'll see a lot of them during development, to make things easier to debug I've named anonymous functions.
+When these throw an error (yes, you'll see a lot of errors during development), to make things easier to debug, I've named anonymous functions.

-Here's before:
+Here it is before:

 ```js
 app.factory('InboxFactory',